 How women’s hearts work differently

 If you looked at a man’s heart and a woman’s heart side by side, you would likely think that they look pretty much the same.
 However, there are differences that impact the risk factors for heart disease and vascular issues.

 For example, men’s hearts and arteries are larger than women’s hearts.
 Because of this, women’s arteries and vessels are more prone to blockages and blood clots.
 Additionally, plaque accumulates differently in the arteries of men and women.
 For men, it’s often harder and it affects the three arteries of the heart.
 In women, it’s typically softer and more likely to break free and possibly trigger a heart attack.

 - The walls that divide some of the heart’s interior chambers are typically thinner in women’s hearts.

 - Women’s hearts are protected by the hormone estrogen.
-That’s why the risk of heart disease typically stays lower in women until they reach menopause.
+That’s why the risk of heart disease in women typically stays lower until they reach menopause.

 Signs of heart problems in women

 Chest pain is the most common sign of heart problems in men and women alike.
 But many women experience different symptoms of a heart attack and other issues, with some never having any chest pain at all.

 “Women have some atypical symptoms of a heart attack, and that can include fatigue, decreased exercise tolerance and abdominal pain or upset,” says Denise M. Dietz, MS, MD, FACC, a cardiologist at Bon Secours – Cardiology in our Richmond market.
 “Women also have traditional risk factors for heart disease – high blood pressure, high cholesterol, diabetes and smoking, but they also have some unique risk factors, which include autoimmune diseases like rheumatoid arthritis or lupus, and they also have a unique exposure to hormones that we need to take into account.”